Mangifera zeylanica

-Mangifera zeylanica or "Sri Lanka wild mango" is a wild species of mango tree endemic to Sri Lanka.
+Mangifera zeylanica, or Sri Lanka wild mango, is a wild species of mango relative endemic to Sri Lanka.
 This stately tree is the tallest member of the mango genus, Mangifera, and one of the two tallest trees in the family Anacardiaceae.
 The mango fruits are edible and have an excellent taste.
-It is called "aetamba" (ඇටඹ) or "wal amba" in Sinhala and “kaddu-ma” in Tamil.
+It is called "aetamba" (ඇටඹ) or "wal amba" in Sinhala and "kaddu-ma" in Tamil.
 The well-known British botanist and explorer Joseph Dalton Hooker first described the tree in 1876.